Unraveling the Magic of SVG Compression

 Implementing Compressed SVG in HTML

-Armed with our compressed SVG file, it's time to weave it into our web design project.
-HTML will be our tool of choice here.
-The code snippet below shows how to introduce the compressed SVG file to your website.
-Make sure you replace 'compressed.svg?w=900' with the path leading to your actual SVG file.
+Now that we have our compressed SVG file, let's implement it in our web design project.
+We'll use HTML for this example.
+The following code snippet demonstrates how to add the compressed SVG file to your website.
+Remember to replace 'compressed.svg' with the path to your actual SVG file.

 Compressed SVG Image